JohannesMP/com.johannesmp.blog/_posts/2016-01-23-fixing-make-exeptions-on-windows.md

 # Summary

-Some people may not have a lot of things on their path, in which case I would strongly suggest that you just move system32 to the top.
+Some people may not have a lot of things on their path, in which case the you just move system32 to the top.

 However if you can't easily do that, I hope these two solutions work for you.